Sign In

 The matrix is a guide to how boarders grow and develop, leading themselves into a new academic and home life here at John Paul College.
 It outlines an incremental process of how boarders acquire the skills and ability to lead by example and achieve success in their individual pursuits.

-Keep in Touch (KIT) Mentoring Program
+Mentoring Program

-The Keep in Touch (KIT) Mentoring Program aims to provide a wholesome and inclusive approach to boarding life which involves boarders caring for boarders, new and continuing.
+Our mentoring program aims to provide a wholesome and inclusive approach to boarding life which involves boarders caring for boarders, new and continuing.

 Boarder Leadership and Committee Structure